Congress leader Sonia Gandhi to join son Rahul in Srinagar on Saturday | Politics

 He said he will be joined by his mother Sonia Gandhi on Saturday.

-Rahul reached Ladakh on August 2, his first visit to the region which was granted UT status after being carved out from Jammu and Kashmir in August 2019.
+After his rally, Rahul will lay a wreath at the Kargil war memorial to honour the war martrys.
+Then on his way to Srinagar, he will have a stopover in Drass for a brief interaction with the people.
+Rahul reached Ladakh on August 17, his first visit to the region since it was granted UT status after being carved out from Jammu and Kashmir in August 2019.
 The erstwhile state of Jammu and Kashmir was also turned into a Union Territory with its special status under Article 370 revoked.

 Over the past one week, Rahul has gone round almost all famous places including Pangong lake, Nubra valley, Khardungla top, Lamayuru and Zanskar on his motorcycle before reaching Kargil on Thursday.